Analysis | A devastating picture of Trump’s coronavirus response — from a firsthand witness

 As with anyone who inserts themselves into these matters so shortly before an election, Troye’s motives will be attacked.
 She acknowledges that she didn’t vote for Trump in 2016, but she says she has voted for Republicans consistently throughout her life and opted to join the Pence team because she accepted Trump’s election and wanted to help.

 She was also a loyal and long-running participant in the White House’s response, by her own account.
-That included participating in Pence’s infamous Wall Street Journal op-ed in June downplaying the idea of a coronavirus second wave — even as the outbreak was indeed resurging across the country.
+That included participating in Pence’s infamous Wall Street Journal op-ed in June playing down the idea of a coronavirus second wave — even as the outbreak was indeed resurging across the country.

 “It was ludicrous,” Troye now says, but she helped write it.
 She also expressed regret for not being more aggressive internally to help right the ship on the response.